DNakevski/SnowPlowDemo/README.md

 - **TrackUserOrderEvent** - Tracks the event when user makes an order.
 It uses the snowplow built-in **EcommerceTransaction** event with all the products from the order stored as items of type **EcommerceTransactionItem**.
 - **TrackPageViewEvent** - Tracks page view (API endpoints visits) using the built-in **PageView** event.
 - **TrackCartActionEvent** - Tracks the **add to cart** and **remove from cart** events.
 It uses the **SelfDescribing  (Unstructured)** event type that require custom schema to be registered.
 For that matter, there is self-hosted repository with custom schema in this exact repo, located in the [iglu folder](https://github.com/DNakevski/SnowPlowDemo/tree/master/iglu).
 The repository is registered in the [**iglu.json** config file](https://github.com/DNakevski/SnowPlowDemo/blob/master/microconfig/iglu.json) which was used when snowplow micro is started as docker image.

+### Future steps
+I really wanted to try out the javascript tracker and do some tracking on the frontend as well as combining tracking activities from frontend and backend.
+It is a bit shame that I didn't get it up and running on the first run.
+I saw that it has some really nice and interesting features.
+I will be continuing my efforts on that part and all the changes will be added to this repo.
+Another thing that I want to try out whenever I get bit more time is implementing custom context in the events as well as custom events.
+It really broadened my perspective on what all can be traced as event from reading some of the docs.
+Those experiments will also be added to this repo.

+### Conclusion
+It is a bit late and I might be missing something :).
+That being said, I am really looking forward talking to you guys so I can elaborate a bit more on the solution and get some feedback from you as well.
+In the meantime I will update the repo if there are some pending changes.
+I really like the snowplow analytics tool.
+It was a positive surprise to see the broad range of platforms Snowplow supports.
+Especially given the fact that there are twenty(and something) engineers working in Snowplow.
+Also, the efforts that the guys are making on the open source project and keeping all those repos nice and clean is for admiration(kudos).
+It is privilege to work and grow in environment like that.

+Regards and looking forward to your feedback.